jinxt33/zoe-foodcart/readme.md

 # ZOE'S BAOZI FOOD CART
 ## AN HTML, CSS & BOOTSTRAP DEMO

-#### First Epicodus Independent Project, last edited May 9th, 2018.
+#### Epicodus Independent Project, last edited May 29th, 2018.

 #### By Zoe Zhou

 ## Description
 This project showcases my understanding of what we've learned so far in class.
-It uses a variety of HTML tags, CSS tricks and even Bootstrap elements!
+It uses a variety of HTML tags, CSS tricks, Bootstrap elements and even Javascript / JQuery!
 I'm always dreaming about food and starting a lucrative BaoZi food cart business with my buddy Joe.
 This website is a peek into what that fantasy could be!
 Maybe one day I will translate this into the real world!
 Yasssss.

 ## Setup/Installation Requirements
 To clone this project, please follow these steps